Cloud Migration Strategy

-The intrinsic benefits of the cloud such as rapid and affordable access to superior technology, reduced operational costs, and the lack of infrastructure overheads means organizations are moving, and will continue to move, from legacy to cloud environments.
+The intrinsic benefits of having a successful cloud migration strategy is access to superior technology, reduced operational costs, and the lack of infrastructure overheads means organizations are moving, and will continue to move, from legacy to cloud environments.
 Though the service providers involved do their best to provide user-friendly products likely to improve business management and operations, the migration itself can be tricky.

 Ensuring a thorough knowledge of how your chosen cloud system works will ensure you and your team are able to take advantage of all of the benefits on offer.
 Training for both the migration and use of cloud services should be incorporated into your strategy.
 The time and money invested here will quickly provide meaningful returns.